drimer/drimerpy/README.md

 # drimerpy
-Collection of util functions useful to me
+Collection of util functions useful to me.